 How much does it cost to live on campus?

 Listed below are links to the amenities and rates for each Housing Community.
-Please note that KSUF Housing Management, LLC, in conjunction with the KSU Foundation, handles all housing leases, rent collection, and fees for KSU Place, University Place I, University Village, and University Village Suites.
-University Place II leasing, rent collection, and fees are coordinated by Residence Life and the Bursar's Office.
+Please note that KSUF Housing Management, LLC, in conjunction with the KSU Foundation, handles all housing leases, rent collection, and fees for KSU Place, Austin Residence Complex 100-1100, University Village, and University Village Suites.
+Austin Residence Complex 1200-1400 leasing, rent collection, and fees are coordinated by Residence Life and the Bursar's Office.

 University Village Suites